| Title: | Standard Methods for Use in Public Health Scotland |

 of spacing and capitalises any lower case letters.

-is set equal to pc7
+When format is set equal to pc7, format_postcode

 returns a character string of length 7.
 5 character postcodes have two